In a Nutshell:

 An Image of Grit Freedom Chair: Accessories

-• Anti-Tip Bars – Under normal circumstances, we’d consider anti-tippers to be an essential piece of equipment.
-They’re not as necessary on the Freedom Chair, because of its superb balancing and design.
+• Anti-Tip Bars Under normal circumstances, we’d consider anti-tippers to be an essential piece of equipment.
+They’re not as necessary on the Freedom Chair because of its superb balancing and design.
 However, the company makes them available if you’d feel better with them on, and they only increase the final price of the chair by a nominal amount.
-Situationally useful, but mostly this one comes down to personal preference.
+They are situationally useful, but mostly, this one comes down to personal preference.

 • Wedge Cushion – By design, the seat of the Freedom Chair is slated at fourteen degrees, which helps